codacy/helm-ssm/README.md

 ```

-when you do not want a key to be defined, use a with in the go templates:
+when you do not want a key to be defined, use a with using a default empty value in the go templates:

 ```yaml
 service: